IamConstantine/LeetCodeFiddle/README.md

 21. [Subsets](https://leetcode.com/problems/subsets) - Use cascading to solve in N * 2 ^ N.
 22. [Remove K Digits](https://leetcode.com/problems/remove-k-digits) - Use a stack to compare left and curr digit.
 23. [Champagne Tower](https://leetcode.com/problems/champagne-tower) - Use 2D array to track progress of glasses.
+34. [Campus Bikes](xhttps://leetcode.com/problems/campus-bikes] - Use bucketing to sort out all distance pairs and then pick first N workers pairs.

 #### **Linked List**